ysyk2021/analyzing-and-acting-on-employee-satisfaction-survey-results-strategies-for-improving-engagement/src/chapter-1-2.md

-# The Benefits and Challenges of Acting on Survey Results

 Employee satisfaction surveys are a valuable tool for organizations that want to improve engagement and retention.
 However, simply administering a survey is not enough.
 Organizations must also analyze and act on the survey results to drive meaningful change.